nspcc-dev/neofs-api/proto-docs/object.md

 <a name="neo.fs.v2.object.HeaderWithSignature"></a>

 ### Message HeaderWithSignature
-Tuple of full object header and signature of `ObjectID`. \
+Tuple of a full object header and signature of an `ObjectID`. \
 Signed `ObjectID` is present to verify full header's authenticity through the following steps:

-1. Calculate `SHA-256` of marshalled `Header` structure
+1. Calculate `SHA-256` of the marshalled `Header` structure
-2. Check if the resulting hash matched `ObjectID`
+2. Check if the resulting hash matches `ObjectID`
 3. Check if `ObjectID` signature in `signature` field is correct